Arthi-chaud/Meelo/README.md

 > [!NOTE]
 > Meelo now has an Android app :tada:.
 However, it is still in alpha and lacks some important features.
+>
 > Go [here](https://github.com/Arthi-chaud/Meelo/discussions/1130) for more information.
+>
+> We recommend using the web app.
+With responsive design, it works perfectly on mobile devices.

 ## :desktop_computer: Live Demo